Common Autoimmune Disorders and Warning Signs

 What Types of Autoimmune Diseases Are There?

 Autoimmune diseases are conditions in which the body’s immune system attacks healthy organs, tissues, and cells.
 These illnesses can impair the function of the systems they attack and can even be life-threatening in some instances.
 Most types of autoimmune diseases are incurable.
-However, virtually all types of autoimmune diseases and symptoms can be treated to some degree.
+However, virtually all types of autoimmune diseases can be treated to some degree.
+Recognizing autoimmune disease symptoms early can help you and your provider manage symptoms and protect affected organs as much as possible.

 Lupus